U.S. to screen air passengers from West Africa for Ebola

 The enhanced screening will start at New York's John F. Kennedy International Airport on Saturday and be extended next week to Newark Liberty in New Jersey, Washington Dulles, Chicago O'Hare and Hartsfield-Jackson Atlanta.

-About 150 travelers from the West African countries arrive at the five airports each day, a tiny portion of the total number of international travelers at the five airports.
+About 150 travellers from the West African countries arrive at the five airports each day, a tiny portion of the total number of international travellers at the five airports.

 "We think it's manageable."